bentoml/BentoML/docs/source/guides/aws_sagemaker_end-to-end_workflow.rst

 4 Terminate AWS Resources
 -------------------------

 Lastly, do not forget to terminate the AWS resources used in this tutorial.
 Users could also clean up used resources by logging into the SageMaker console.
-For more information, please see here: https://docs.aws.amazon.com/sagemaker/latest/dg/ex1-cleanup.html
+For more information, please see `here <https://docs.aws.amazon.com/sagemaker/latest/dg/ex1-cleanup.html>`_

 .. code-block:: python